lfkeitel/blog.keitel.xyz/content/blog/2017/10/javascript30-lesson-8.md

 }
 ```

 In the lesson, Wes used a simply if statement to reset the hue to 0.
-In my code I used a more compact for with the modulus operator.
+In my code I used a more compact form with the modulus operator.

 ## Final Thoughts